Further requirements for applicants

 Some examples of where you might require a particular authorisation include:

 If your application includes proposals for land in a Site of Special Scientific Interest or Natura site, we will consider any effects on these designated areas.
-If your application is successful and you are awarded a contract, you will not need any further authorisation from Scottish Natural Heritage.
+If your application is successful and you are awarded a contract, you will not need any further authorisation from Scottish Natural Heritage for the activities covered by the contract.

 If you are in any doubt about whether your proposed works will affect a protected species, refer to the guidance on protected species (see below).